additional entry (AE)

-A procedure, authorized by the manager, Business Mailer Support, that provides methods for accepting permit imprint mail to ensure proper postage payment and mail preparation without verification by weight.
+A procedure, authorized by the director, Business Acceptance Solutions, that provides methods for accepting permit imprint mail to ensure proper postage payment and mail preparation without verification by weight.

 Forwarding, change, return, or address correction service included within a mail class.
 Depending on the mail class, these services are performed at a charge or at no additional charge, if and when the service is actually provided.
 Also see forward.